mmistakes/minimal-mistakes/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 # Expanding on the idea

-Next i started to look for more useful additions.
-I ended up with the following features :
+I looked for additional features and this is what i ended up with:

 - a link to the helpdesk-system to create a ticket\call
 - a link to our service-monitor to check if there are issues with program\service X or Y